 The demand for this visit was surprising, we hope a second visit will be arranged to accommodate everyone.

-Taking advantage of the prolonged dry weather, one of our members organised a picnic/barbecue on her very own secret river frontage in the centre of Wallingford.
+Taking advantage of some prolonged dry weather, one of our members organised a picnic/barbecue on her very own secret river frontage in the centre of Wallingford.
 Swimming and boats were available, as well as a selection of delicious food brought by members and guests.
 Some had a swim in the river or went boating after lunch!
-It was a lovely calm spot in the heatwave
+It was a lovely calm spot in the heatwave and achance to meet new friends, some from LETs and some of their friends.
+Thanks so much and many castles to the organisers

 We hope those of you who have not yet dipped your toe in the trading water, will soon give it a go.
 After all, that is why you joined, isn’t it?
 To help people start and keep trading, we hold social events from time to time as we have found everyone is more likely to trade with someone they have met.
 Anyone can organize one.
 It can be as simple as “come to my house for a cheese and wine evening”, or a bit more adventurous, as the boating trip was.
 If you have an idea for a social event, but are not sure about it, do please get in touch with a core group member for a chat.